bennixm/javaxprogramming/README.md

    ```
 5. Open a pull request for review by the teacher or classmates.

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for more details.

 ---

-Happy coding!
-If you have any questions, feel free to reach out to the teacher or use the repository's Issues section to discuss.
+ If you have any questions, feel free to reach me out or use the repository's Issues section to discuss.